FFM/FFM/README.rst

 Object model
 ------------

-This object model (in SVG format) is automagically redered using `graph.py`_, the result of the last run is kept under version control (so you can see our progress) in `nodedb.svg`_.
+This object model (in SVG format) is automagically rendered using `graph.py`_, the result of the last run is kept under version control (so you can see our progress) in `nodedb.svg`_.